rapid7/metasploit-framework/How-to-use-msfvenom.md

 ```
 Options:
     -p, --payload       <payload>    Payload to use.
 Specify a '-' or stdin to use custom payloads
+        --payload-options            List the payload's standard options
-    -l, --list       [module_type]   List a module type.
+    -l, --list          [type]       List a module type.
 Options are: payloads, encoders, nops, all
     -n, --nopsled       <length>     Prepend a nopsled of [length] size on to the payload
     -f, --format        <format>     Output format (use --help-formats for a list)
+        --help-formats               List available formats
-    -e, --encoder    [encoder]       The encoder to use
+    -e, --encoder       <encoder>    The encoder to use
-    -a, --arch       <architecture>  The architecture to use
+    -a, --arch          <arch>       The architecture to use
         --platform      <platform>   The platform of the payload
+        --help-platforms             List available platforms
     -s, --space         <length>     The maximum size of the resulting payload
+        --encoder-space <length>     The maximum size of the encoded payload (defaults to the -s value)
     -b, --bad-chars     <list>       The list of characters to avoid example: '\x00\xff'
     -i, --iterations    <count>      The number of times to encode the payload
     -c, --add-code      <path>       Specify an additional win32 shellcode file to include
     -x, --template      <path>       Specify a custom executable file to use as a template
     -k, --keep                       Preserve the template behavior and inject the payload as a new thread
-        --payload-options            List the payload's standard options
     -o, --out           <path>       Save the payload
     -v, --var-name      <name>       Specify a custom variable name to use for certain output formats
+        --smallest                   Generate the smallest possible payload
     -h, --help                       Show this message
-        --help-formats               List available formats
 ```

 # How to generate a payload